 Distributed attack surfaces where workloads and data span multiple environments.

-Shared responsibility models where cloud providers secure infrastructure while organizations secure identities, data, applications, and configurations.
+Shared responsibility models where providers secure infrastructure while organizations secure identities, data, applications, and configurations.

-These challenges require an intentional security strategy.
-One that balances governance, visibility and operational flexibility.
+These risks require an intentional security strategy that balances governance, visibility and operational flexibility.

-Zero Trust assumes no user, device, or workload is trusted by default.
-This applies even within the network.
+Zero Trust assumes no user, device, or workload is trusted by default, even inside the network.

 Every access request should be: